OpenEvalProject/evals/manuscripts/elife-23481/v2/manuscript.md

 Together, these data confirm that the SpIL17-1 and −4 genes are expressed exclusively in the epithelial cells of the larval mid- and hindgut, and that expression of these genes is tightly regulated and dependent upon bacterial challenge.

-## A third SpIL17 subfamily is upregulated in adult immune cells
+### A third SpIL17 subfamily is upregulated in adult immune cells

 To investigate the role of the SpIL17 gene family in the adult sea urchin immune response, we analyzed RNA-Seq data collected from adult immune cells (phagocytic coelomocytes) and gut tissues isolated following immune challenge (Buckley and Rast, 2012).
 The tissues used in this experiment were collected from a single animal that was injected intracoelomically with bacteria isolated from the gut lumen of another individual.
 This complex challenge mimics a gut perforation and generally increases the expression of many genes involved in immunity.
 Analysis of the RNA-Seq data indicated that while SpIL17 expression was not detected in the gut tissue, genes within a third subfamily, SpIL17-9, were expressed at low levels in coelomocytes at 12 hr after challenge.

-To determine whether this low level of expression reflected a larger transcriptional response to immune challenge, adult animals were challenged by intracoelomic injection of either
+To determine whether this low level of expression reflected a larger transcriptional response to immune challenge, adult animals were challenged by intracoelomic injection of either V.d. or sham controls (seawater injection).
+Coelomocytes were collected at six time points over the course of 24 hr and used for gene expression analysis (Figure 6).
+Expression of the sea urchin immune response genes 185/333 were used to assess immune activation.
+This echinoid-specific family of diverse defense genes is strongly upregulated in response to several types of immune challenge (Ghosh et al., 2010).
+RT-qPCR analysis indicates that the SpIL17-9 genes are strongly upregulated within 3 hr of infection in both animals injected with bacteria (red bars; Figure 6a).
+Expression peaks at 6 hr, and then returns to lower levels.
+This timing precedes expression of the 185/333 genes, which are slightly upregulated at 3 hr of infection, but exhibit high levels of expression by 9 hr (Figure 6b).
+In the animal that received the sham seawater injection, expression of the SpIL17-9 genes also increased, but often more slowly (expression peaked at 12 hr; Figure 6a).
+This is consistent with a later activation of the 185/333 genes in this animal (24 hr; Figure 6b).
+A slower, more attenuated response is typical in sham-injected animals (Rast et al., 2000).
+Additionally, in the experiments described here, the repeated needle sticks during the time course sampling may also elicit an acute injury response even in the absence of injected bacteria.
+Nonetheless, these experiments demonstrate that adult phagocytic cells can be induced to express the SpIL17-9 subclass and that it is silent in undisturbed animals.

 ![Figure 6.](https://cdn.elifesciences.org/articles/23481/elife-23481-fig6-v2.jpg)

-**Figure 6.:** SpIL17-9 genes are expressed in adult coelomocytes.Data from two independent experiments are shown (a,b). qPCR was used to measure transcript prevalence in coelomocytes collected from adult animals that were either injected with live V.d. (animals 1, 2, and 4) or sham injection controls (ASW only; animals 3 and 5).
+**Figure 6.:** Data from two independent experiments are shown (a,b). qPCR was used to measure transcript prevalence in coelomocytes collected from adult animals that were either injected with live V.d. (animals 1, 2, and 4) or sham injection controls (ASW only; animals 3 and 5).
 The treatment for each animal is indicated below the graphs.
 Expression levels for the SpIL17-9 genes (a1, b1) increase strongly by 3 hr of exposure to bacteria, and more slowly in response to injury.
-Expression of the effector genes 185/333 (a2, b2) serves as a marker of immune activation (Ghosh et al., 2010).DOI: http://dx.doi.org/10.7554/eLife.23481.015
+Expression of the effector genes 185/333 (a2, b2) serves as a marker of immune activation (Ghosh et al., 2010).

 We found no evidence of expression of SpIL17-9 genes in larvae responding to V.d. exposure, and SpIL17-1 or −4 expression was never evident in the adult coelomocytes.
 Together, these data indicate that genes within at least three of the SpIL17 subfamilies are expressed in the course of the sea urchin immune response and that the subfamilies are deployed in distinct tissues during the different life stages, although it remains to be seen if different modes of challenge will lead to other expression patterns.

-## Interfering with IL17 signaling affects downstream gene expression
+### Interfering with IL17 signaling affects downstream gene expression

 To characterize the role of IL17 signaling within the immune response, we searched the S. purpuratus genome for homologs of the IL17 receptor (IL17R).
 Vertebrate IL17 receptors are characterized by a conserved cytoplasmic Sef/IL17 receptor (SEFIR) domain (PF08357) that is structurally similar to the Toll/IL-1 receptor (TIR) domain (Novatchkova et al., 2003) but is uniquely associated with IL17 signaling.
 The SEFIR domain mediates intracellular signaling through interactions with the adaptor molecule Act1, which also contains a SEFIR domain (Qian et al., 2007).
 Mammalian IL17RA is also characterized by a TIR-like loop (TILL) domain, and a loosely defined C/EBPβ activation domain (CBAD) that are C-terminal to the SEFIR domain and are required for downstream signaling (Maitra et al., 2007).

-We find that two sea urchin genes encode SEFIR domains (SpIL17R1 and SpIL17R2;
+We find that two sea urchin genes encode SEFIR domains (SpIL17R1 and SpIL17R2; Figure 7; Figure 7—figure supplement 1a,b).
+Each of these genes encodes a signal sequence, a long putative extracellular region (535 or 662 amino acids), a transmembrane region, and a cytoplasmic SEFIR domain.
+This structure is consistent with IL17 receptors in other lineages.
+Additionally, phylogenetic analysis of the sea urchin SEFIR domains supports homology with IL17 receptors in other species (Figure 7—figure supplement 1).
+We have confirmed these sequences by amplifying the receptors using PCR and sequencing.
+A TIR-like loop (TILL) sequence is present in SpIL17R1 directly C-terminal to the SEFIR domain but is absent in SpIL17R2 (Figure 7).
+SpIL17R1 is encoded in 17 exons (Figure 7—figure supplement 3a).
+Exon 16, which encodes the sequence between the transmembrane region and the SEIFR domain is alternatively spliced and is absent from some transcripts.
+Similarly, SpIL17R2 is expressed in 16 exons; the last exon encodes the SEFIR domain (Figure 7—figure supplement 3a).

 ![Figure 7.](https://cdn.elifesciences.org/articles/23481/elife-23481-fig7-v2.jpg)

 **Figure 7.:** (a) The sea urchin IL17 receptor sequences have similar domain architectures as those in vertebrates.
 The sea urchin receptors have conserved SEFIR domains (red).
 SpIL17R1 also has a TILL domain (blue).
 The structure of the protein encoded by the SpIL17R1 transcript in the presence of the splice-blocking MASO (MASOSplice) is also shown.
 This MASO interferes with splicing by binding to the donor splice site in exon 15 (see Figure 7—figure supplement 2).
 Consequently, a cryptic donor splice site in exon 14 is used, which introduces a frameshift and premature stop codon.
 The resulting truncated protein does not contain a transmembrane or SEFIR domain (indicated by white shapes). (b).
 Interfering with IL17 signaling affects the expression of downstream genes during immune challenge.
 Fertilized eggs were injected with the IL17R1 MASOSplice and grown to 10 dpf.
 Larvae were infected with V.d. and collected for RT-qPCR analysis.
-Complete data are shown in Figure 7—figure supplement 3.DOI: http://dx.doi.org/10.7554/eLife.23481.016
+Complete data are shown in Figure 7—figure supplement 3.

 ![Figure 7—figure supplement 1.](https://cdn.elifesciences.org/articles/23481/elife-23481-fig7-figsupp1-v2.jpg)

 **Figure 7—figure supplement 1.:** SEFIR domains from IL17 receptors and Act1/CIKS molecules were collected and used in a phylogenetic analysis.
 The tree shown was constructed using Neighbor-joining methods using a Poisson substitution model and a Gamma distribution for variation among sites in MEGA6.086.
 Similar results were obtained using maximum parsimony and maximum likelihood methods (data not shown).
 Bootstrap values based on 500 replicates are indicated (* > 50; ** > 75).
 Act1 sequences are indicated in red; IL17 receptor sequences in shades of blue.
 Large clusters of sequences are condensed to colored boxes.
 Species included in these boxes are listed below.
 The IL17 receptor sequences from sea urchin species are shown in bold.
-A complete list of the sequences used in the analysis is shown in Supplementary file 3.DOI: http://dx.doi.org/10.7554/eLife.23481.017
+A complete list of the sequences used in the analysis is shown in Supplementary file 3.

 ![Figure 7—figure supplement 2.](https://cdn.elifesciences.org/articles/23481/elife-23481-fig7-figsupp2-v2.jpg)

-**Figure 7—figure supplement 2.:** S yields a transcript with a frameshift and premature stop codon.Fertilized eggs were injected with either the splice-blocking MASO (MASOSpl.; gray sequences) or a control MASO (MASOCon.; black sequences).
+**Figure 7—figure supplement 2.:** Fertilized eggs were injected with either the splice-blocking MASO (MASOSpl.; gray sequences) or a control MASO (MASOCon.; black sequences).
 Exons 14 through 17 from SpIL17R1 transcripts were amplified, cloned and sequenced from larvae (10 dpf).
 The sequences are shown.
 The boundaries of exons 14-17 are indicated by black lines.
-As a consequence of the MASOS, a cryptic donor splice site is used (indicated in red) that results in a frameshift and premature stop codon (shown in green) that results in a truncated protein.DOI: http://dx.doi.org/10.7554/eLife.23481.018
+As a consequence of the MASOS, a cryptic donor splice site is used (indicated in red) that results in a frameshift and premature stop codon (shown in green) that results in a truncated protein.

 ![Figure 7—figure supplement 3.](https://cdn.elifesciences.org/articles/23481/elife-23481-fig7-figsupp3-v2.jpg)

-**Figure 7—figure supplement 3.:** S. purpuratus genome encodes two IL17 receptors.Gene structures are shown for the SpIL17-R1 (a) and SpIL17-R2 (b) genes.
+**Figure 7—figure supplement 3.:** Gene structures are shown for the SpIL17-R1 (a) and SpIL17-R2 (b) genes.
 Sequences encoding the predicted transmembrane domains are shown in green; SEFIR domains are shown in red.
 Genes are shown to scale, except for large introns, which are abbreviated by brackets (total intron size is shown in kb).
 The binding sites for the SpIL17-R1 MASOs are indicated by red bars.
 The incorrect splice products that are generated in the presence of the MASOSplice are indicated by the dashed red line. (c) Expression levels of the SpIL17 receptors are regulated during embryogenesis. qPCR was used to measure the transcript prevalence for the SpIL17-R1 (blue) and SpIL17-R2 (red) genes.
 Error bars indicate deviation among replicates.
 Expression of SpIL17-R2 peaks at 48 hpf, whereas SpIL17-R1 expression increases during development into the larval stage (72 hpf). (d) Expression of the SpIL17-R1 transcript varies in response to exposure to V.d. (e) The SpIL17-R1 transcript is primarily expressed in the larval gut.
-WMISH was performed on uninfected larvae (10 dpf). (f) The SpIL17-R2 transcript is slightly upregulated at 2 hr of exposure to V.d., but returns to unexposed levels by 4 hr. (g) The MASOSplice specifically affects the expression of SpIL17-R1 exon 15. (h) Perturbation of IL17 signaling does not affect pigment cell migration during immune response.DOI: http://dx.doi.org/10.7554/eLife.23481.019
+WMISH was performed on uninfected larvae (10 dpf). (f) The SpIL17-R2 transcript is slightly upregulated at 2 hr of exposure to V.d., but returns to unexposed levels by 4 hr. (g) The MASOSplice specifically affects the expression of SpIL17-R1 exon 15. (h) Perturbation of IL17 signaling does not affect pigment cell migration during immune response.

 ![Figure 7—figure supplement 4.](https://cdn.elifesciences.org/articles/23481/elife-23481-fig7-figsupp4-v2.jpg)

 **Figure 7—figure supplement 4.:** RT-qPCR was used to assess expression of genes involved in the larval immune response to bacteria.
 Larvae were exposed to either control MASO (gray), SpIL17-R1 MASOSplice (red) or MASOTranslation (blue).
-Error bars indicate deviation among replicates.DOI: http://dx.doi.org/10.7554/eLife.23481.020
+Error bars indicate deviation among replicates.

 We characterized the temporal expression of the SpIL17 receptor genes in developing embryos and larvae as well as adult tissues. qPCR indicates that SpIL17R1 expression is not evident at 12 hpf, but increases slowly to prism larval stage (84 hpf).
 SpIL17R2 is upregulated at 24 hpf, peaks at 48 hpf, and then returns to low levels into the larval stage (Figure 7—figure supplement 3c).
 In larvae, spIL17R1 is gradually downregulated during infection, whereas SpIL17R2 expression is mostly constant but exhibits a small peak at 2 hr of infection and then again at 24 hr (Figure 7—figure supplement 3d,f).
 To assess transcript prevalence in adult tissues, we analyzed publicly available RNA-Seq data (generated from adult coelomocytes, axial organ, gut, radial nerve, ovary and testes [Tu et al., 2012]).
 Results indicate that low expression of spIL17-R1 is evident in adult gut and testes.
 The spIL17r2 transcript was not clearly present in any of the adult tissues assayed.